andreisucman/elagrade-frontend/outstatic/content/posts/how-accurate-and-reliable-is-an-ai-paper-grader.md

 That's why using the free version of ChatGPT for brainstorming (like coming up with lesson plans) and Elagrade for grading will give you the best of two worlds: the cheapest service - with the best quality.

-If you want to learn more about how to get started with ChatGPT or Elagrade check out our other article called How ELA Teachers Can Embrace AI Essay Grading.
+If you want to learn more about how to get started with ChatGPT or Elagrade check out [How ELA Teachers Can Embrace AI Essay Grading](how-ela-teachers-can-embrace-ai-essay-grading).

-Alternatively, you can watch a quick start video here.
+Alternatively, you can watch our [ai grading quick start video here](https://elagrade.com/#quickstart).

 Whichever setup you end up choosing AI will save you a lot of time and energy.
 Depending on your schedule this could mean better work-life balance or more free time for the activities you love.

-Whatever the positive effect ends up being, one thing is sure.
+Whatever the positive effect ends up being for you, one thing is sure.
 It wouldn't have been possible without the AI transformation.